-IATA - International Air Transport Association announced the air traffic figures for June 2012.
-It seems that globally, passenger traffic increased by 6.2% compared to the same period last year, despite the economic crisis.
+IATA - International Air Transport Association announced air traffic figures for June 2012.
+It appears that globally, passenger traffic increased by 6.2% compared to the same period last year, despite the economic crisis.

 International passenger air traffic increased by 7.4% in June compared to the same month in 2011, while domestic passenger traffic increased by 4.1%.

-However, this growth is protracted and cannot be said to be a "healthy" one.
-There have been months in 2012 when traffic has been declining and the June increase is due to the summer season.
-The demands were not too stressed either.
-This year, passenger traffic may not increase by more than 2% compared to 2011.
-The transport capacity increased by 4.5%, and the loading level was on average 81%.
+However, this growth is protracted and cannot be said to be "healthy".
+It was Monday in 2012 when the traffic was declining and the increase in June is attributed to the summer season.
+The demands were not too strong either.
+It is possible that this year the passenger traffic will not increase by more than 2% compared to 2011.
+The transport capacity increased by 4.5%, and the load was on average 81%.

 European airlines they registered an increase of 7.3%, well over the month of May when they registered an increase of only 4.3%.
 Capacity increased by 4.9%, and the average load rating was 82.5%